iodcpp/metajson/README.md

   - Header only
   - UTF-8 support
   - Exception free
-  - Small codebase: 1200 LOC (using David A. Wheeler's 'SLOCCount')
+  - Small codebase: 1200 LOC (8x smaller than rapidjson [1] and 5.5x smaller than nlohmann/json [2], counts from cloc[3], not including comments and spaces)
   - Portable: No architecture specific code.

 **Limitations:**